databricks/databricks-sdk-py/docs/workspace/jobs/jobs.rst

           Whether to include the repair history in the response.
         :param include_resolved_values: bool (optional)
           Whether to include resolved parameter values in the response.
+        :param page_token: str (optional)
+          To list the next page or the previous page of job tasks, set this field to the value of the `next_page_token` or `prev_page_token` returned in the GetJob response.

         :returns: :class:`Run`